-We live in a world of ‘quick-starts’, ‘how-to-guides’, and ‘career hacks’.
+We live in a world of ‘quick-starts’, ‘how-to-guides’, ‘career hacks’.
 This article is none of those.
 It’s a different kind of success story.
-And a powerful lesson on how to get ahead in the health and fitness industry, or any other.
+And a powerful lesson on how to get ahead in health, fitness, and wellness, or any other field.

 Tips, tricks, and quick formulas.